Does Guardianship Override Parental Rights?

 • Living Arrangements: Guardians decide where the ward will live, which can range from an assisted living facility to specialized medical care institutions, depending on the ward’s needs.

-Understanding these circumstances and their implications helps clarify the legal landscape in which guardianship can override parental rights, providing essential information for families navigating these complex situations in Texas.
+These circumstances and their implications clarify the legal framework in Texas where guardianship can override parental rights, providing essential information for families confronting these difficult situations.

 The Process of Establishing Guardianship in Houston